 Solar thermal technology can help to reduce bills and reliance on non-renewable sources of energy by pre-heating water within the domestic hot water system, which means less energy is used to bring it up to the set temperature required.

 There are also some financial incentives for solar thermal panels.
-The Government‘s Renewable Heat Incentive (RHI) has been extended to include homes, and offers a tariff to those who install certain types of renewables on their homes.
-Only some solar thermal panels on the market are registered under the Microgeneration Certification Scheme (MCS), and an accredited product has to be installed by an accredited installer to qualify for the RHI payments.
+The Government‘s Renewable Heat Incentive (RHI) includes a domestic scheme, and offers a tariff to those who install certain types of renewables on their homes.
+Only some solar thermal panels on the market are eligible (named on the Product Eligibility List, or ‘PEL’), and an accredited product has to be installed by an accredited installer to qualify for the RHI payments.
 These payments only run for 7 years, but are intended to pay for the additional capital costs of the system, over and above that of a traditional hot water system, during this time.

 The benefits of solar thermal panels are as follows:

 - Solar thermal panels can be easily seen, thanks to their prominent location on the roof.
 Being so visible means they can provide a good ‘green advert’, which demonstrates a development’s green credentials very clearly.

 - The prospect of free water heating for showers and baths is appealing to residents, since their energy bills will be reduced.

 Of course, no renewable is without a drawback, so there is one limitation that should be recognised: